 Buffalo plaid, grain sack, plaid — it all coordinates so well with the chalkboard-inspired black finish.

 Chalkboards, enamelware, old toys — they all have a place on my porch.
+They are perfect to use in a Christmas display.

 This chippy old truck, with a bottle brush tree tied to the back, is a favorite.